My Strategy For Giving Away Millions

 Freedom from the love of money

 I heard someone say that the reason God doesn’t give everyone a million dollars is because it would destroy them.
-Which is probably why 1 Tim 6:9-10 says this…
+Which is probably why 1 Timothy 6:9-10 says this…

 But those who want to get rich fall into temptation and a snare and many foolish and harmful desires which plunge men into ruin and destruction.
 For the love of money is a root of all sorts of evil, and some by longing for it have wandered away from the faith and pierced themselves with many griefs (NASB).